 Policy DM5 seeks to provide a high standard of amenity to residents.
 Consideration needs to be given to the amenity of the current residents of the neighbouring properties and that of future occupants of the proposed converted building and new builds.
-This includes both openings and garden areas.
+This includes both new openings and garden areas.
+At Planning Committee in February, it was the impact on amenity which Members considered to be the most significant impact from the development especially from the two storey unit closest to Fish Pond Farm (formerly House 3) to the east of the site.
+It was suggested that this unit (now House 5), should be made single storey to reduce the impact and to be moved further away from the shared boundary.

 To the east the site borders an existing neighbouring property, Fish Pond Farm.
-Fish Pond Farm is separated from the existing outbuilding, to be converted into House 4, by a distance of 9 metres.
-The conversion of the outbuilding to a dwelling on the east elevation, facing Fish Pond Farm, includes a number of openings which are all at ground floor level.
-The opening serve a bathroom, glazed passage, passage window and kitchen/dining windows.
-The outbuilding is set in from the boundary marginally and is single storey, with the separation and boundary treatment there would be no undue overlooking or loss of privacy.
-To the rear of the site is House 3, which again is just off set from the boundary with Fish Pond Farm.
-The adjoining property is set back from the road and has a large rear garden which extends some 36 metres to the rear of the property.
-House 3 would be sited to the northwest of Fish Pond Farm along the boundary with the rear garden area.
-The east elevation of House 3 contains a first floor ensuite shower room window which can be conditioned to be obscurely glazed to prevent any overlooking should Members be minded to approve the application.
-At ground floor there is a study and toilet/clockroom and a secondary window to the sitting room.
-The ground floor windows will be obscured by the boundary treatment and sited toward the rear of the site would not have adverse impact on the amenity of Fish Pond Farm.
-Rooflights are also proposed in the east elevation but due to the position on the roof slope will not afford any overlooking or loss of privacy to the neighbouring property.
+Fish Pond Farm is separated from the existing outbuilding, to be converted into House 4, by a distance of approximately 9 metres.
+The conversion of the cartshed to a dwelling on the east elevation, facing Fish Pond Farm, includes a number of existing openings at ground floor level which are now being blocked up with brick despite one window serving a bathroom and a new window in the small extension serving a utility.
+Four new conservation rooflights are proposed in this elevation which are sited at high level and beyond the realms of providing a direct outlook.
+The outbuilding is set in from the boundary marginally and is single storey, with the separation and boundary treatment there would be no undue loss of privacy from the south-east elevation which faces Fish Pond Farm.

+To the rear of the site is House 5, which again is just off set from the boundary with Fish Pond Farm.
+Fish Pond Farm is set back from the road and has a large rear garden which extends some 36 metres to the rear of the property.
+House 5 would be sited to the northwest of Fish Pond Farm along the boundary with the rear/side garden area.
+House 5 is now sited approximately 8.2m from the shared boundary with Fish Pond Farm and is single storey only (with no accommodation in the roofspace) along the range which faces east.
+The east elevation of House 5 contains ground floor windows only which given the boundary treatments of a high timber fence between the two properties, would not result in harmful degrees of overlooking to the detriment of the amenities of occupiers of Fish Pond Farm.
+House 5 does contain accommodation at first floor however this is sited away from the eastern boundary and is close to house 3 within the site.
+It does not contain any windows which would overlook Fish Pond Farm or any other existing dwelling around the site.
+It is considered that given the scale of the revised house no.5, the revised siting and internal layout, the proposal would not harm the amenities of the neighbouring occupier from overbearing impacts, loss of light or privacy.

-To the south the highway intervenes and would ensure there would be no overlooking or loss of privacy.
-There is countryside to the north, and to the west gardens serving plots 1 and 2 would separate from neighbouring properties.
-The use of the site for residential purposes would replace the historic agricultural use and builder's yard and would be of benefit to local amenity by seeking an environmental enhancement.
+There is open countryside to the north, and to the west the gardens serving houses 1 and 2 would separate the houses from neighbouring properties.
+The use of the site for residential purposes would replace the historic agricultural use and more recent builder's yard and would be of benefit to local amenity by seeking an environmental enhancement.

 The amenity of future occupants of the new builds would be acceptable with the level of privacy secured by reason of siting, design and layout.
-Adequate garden areas would also be provided for these plots.
+Adequate garden areas would also be provided to serve each dwelling.